-Let’s be real here, any low carb food blog worth its salt has to have a recipe for keto brownies.
+Let’s be real here, any low carb food blog worth its salt has to have a recipe for low carb brownies.
 Because that’s really what people want.
 Recipes for low carb and Keto desserts.

 I’m sorry, I got lost in thought there for a second.
 What was I saying?

 Oh yeah, everyone wants the sweets.
 Because lets face it, even though we want to cut the carbs we’re human beings who crave things.
 And we should be able to have those things, am I right?